 It gets fairly crowded at this time of the Hijri year.
-Millions of worshipers flock from all parts of the planet to perform their obligatory duty of Hajj.
+Millions of worshipers flock in from all parts of the planet to perform their obligatory duty of Hajj.
 Although Hajj season ended few weeks ago, thousands of pilgrims extended their stay in Makkah to search their souls and linger in a peaceful state of mind I suppose.
 Knowing that they’re unlikely to be able to afford such spiritual luxury more than once in a lifetime, many stay and pray, guided by love and fueled by penitence.

 When you’re in a place where so many people are pouring their hearts and eyes out to the same God you’re praying to, you can’t help but wonder how big he really is!

 There was something to marvel at in every direction I looked.